asyrjasalo/vagrant-syncer/README.md

 ## 1.0 TODO

-- verify rb-inotify on GNU/Linux
+- write this file
+- add acceptance tests for exclusions
+- package this plugin and submit it to Rubygems

+## 1.1 TODO

 - verify Listen (WDM) and polling on Windows
-- add acceptance tests (especially for exclusions)
-- write this README.md (plugin settings, listener improvements)
-- package this plugin and submit it to Rubygems